Benton Harbor, Michigan: Media

 Benton Harbor is served by The Herald-Palladium newspaper, whose offices are in nearby St. Joseph Township, and is part of the South Bend/Elkhart television market.
 The Benton Spirit community newspaper has also served the community for the past 10 years.
 The paper was acknowledged by former Governor Granholm's 2003 Benton Harbor Task Force Report as a key communications stakeholder that "proactively assists in the total development of Benton Harbor".
-Benton Harbor is served by sister radio stations WCXT, WCSY-FM, WQLQ, WIRX, WQYQ, WSJM-FM, and WYTZ, as well as WHFB and some in the South Bend market.
+Benton Harbor is served by sister radio stations WCXT, WCSY-FM, WIRX, WQYQ, WRRA-FM, WSJM-FM, and WYTZ-FM, as well as WHFB and some in the South Bend market.
 Additionally, most of the Chicago market TV and radio stations are available from 60 mi across the lake.

 Points of interest

 Sites of interest in Benton Harbor are Shiloh House, built in 1910, which served as the administration building and men's dormitory for the House of David colony, a communal religious group; Morton House (on Morton Hill), built in 1849 by Eleazar Morton, which now houses a museum; Jean Klock Park on Lake Michigan; and the Golf Club at Harbor Shores.
-In neighboring Benton Township is a large fruit market that replaced the fruit market in the "flats" area of Benton Harbor, which was torn down during an urban renewal project in 1967.
+In neighboring Benton Township is the Benton Harbor Fruit Market, which replaced the fruit market in the "flats" area of Benton Harbor, which was torn down during an urban renewal project in 1967.

 The main shopping center is The Orchards Mall.